Billy (pygmy hippopotamus): Early years

 In 1927, Harvey S. Firestone, the founder of the Firestone Tire and Rubber Company, acquired Billy in Liberia, where he was captured on one of Firestone Tires' large plantations.
 Calvin Coolidge, who was the U.S. president at the time, was known for his collection of animals, including many dogs, birds, a wallaby, lion cubs, a raccoon and other unusual animals.
-At the time, pygmy hippos were virtually unknown in the United States.
-On May 26, 1927, Coolidge was informed that he would receive the rare hippo, already adult-sized at 6 ft long and around 600 lb, as a gift.
+At the time, pygmy hippopotamuses were virtually unknown in the United States.
+On May 26, 1927, Coolidge was informed that he would receive the rare hippopotamus, already adult-sized at 6 ft long and around 600 lb, as a gift.

 In Coolidge's autobiography he wrote about the unusual menagerie he collected and stated that he donated many of these animals, including Billy, to the National Zoo.
 Though Coolidge had a deep fascination with animals, he was overshadowed by Theodore Roosevelt, who was more widely known for and associated with his interest in animals.
 By August 1927, Coolidge had sent the second largest collection of animals of any president after Roosevelt to the zoo, and paid them frequent visits.
 Upon his arrival, Billy was one of the most-valuable animals the zoo had ever received; there were only eight other pygmy hippopotamus in the country.
 Billy was a popular animal, and several months after his arrival, The New York Times wrote Billy was "as frisky as a dog.
 Even the antics of the monkeys go unobserved when the keeper opens the tiny hippo's cage and cuts up with him."

 Parenting troubles

-Today, pygmy hippos breed well in captivity: since Billy's arrival, 58 pygmy hippos have been born at the National Zoo alone.
-As one of the earliest pygmy hippos in captivity in the U.S. zoo system, Billy went on to become the direct ancestor of nearly all pygmy hippos in American zoos.
+Today, pygmy hippopotamuses breed well in captivity: since Billy's arrival, 58 pygmy hippopotamuses have been born at the National Zoo alone.
+As one of the earliest pygmy hippos in captivity in the U.S. zoo system, Billy went on to become the direct ancestor of nearly all pygmy hippopotamuses in American zoos.
 When Billy first came to the zoo, however, keepers did not know much about pygmy hippopotamus husbandry.
 A mate for Billy, a female named Hannah, was acquired by the zoo on September 4, 1929.
 Billy's and Hannah's first calf was born on August 26, 1931, but did not survive the week.
 "Inability to survive the neglect of an errant mother was the cause given for baby Hippo's demise", eulogized The Washington Post.
 Over the next two years, two more calves would follow, both of which died in infancy.
 Billy's third calf was killed when Hannah rolled on top of the baby and crushed it.
 "She's just a bad mother", said the zoo's long-time director William M. Mann to The Washington Post, upon the death of the third infant.

 As Hannah's fourth pregnancy progressed, zookeepers noticed she seemed to be less agitated than previous pregnancies and attributed this to their new quarters: during her previous three pregnancies, Hannah had lived in the zoo's lion house, a stressful environment for a pregnant hippo.
 On Mother's Day of 1938, Hannah gave birth to a healthy baby.